dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 ### **E**

 *   **Experiential Blindness:** A state of not knowing what is possible or how to solve a problem due to a lack of relevant experience.
 The V2V pathway aims to cure this by providing a structured path to gaining experience in partnership with an AI.
+*   **External Brain:** A metaphor for the role of a well-curated project repository in the V2V workflow.
+The repository acts as a persistent, organized collection of knowledge that augments the developer's own memory and provides the AI with a comprehensive understanding of the project.

 ### **F**

 *   **Feedback Loop:** A core concept in V2V where the AI's output is used as a basis for human critique and refinement.
 For a non-coder, a compiler error is a form of "expert feedback" that can be fed back to the AI to guide it toward a correct solution.
 *   **Fissured Workplace:** An economic structure where large corporations distance themselves from their labor force by using layers of contractors and subcontractors.
 In the AI industry, this has led to a deprofessionalized and underpaid "ghost workforce" of data annotators.
+*   **Flattening:** The process of taking a selection of files (code, PDFs, etc.) and concatenating their content into a single, flat text file (e.g., `flattened_repo.md`) to be used as context for an AI.

+### **G**

+*   **Garbage In, Garbage Out (GIGO):** A fundamental principle in computing which states that the quality of the output is determined by the quality of the input.
+In the context of AI, it means that an LLM cannot produce high-quality results from low-quality (incomplete, incorrect, or irrelevant) data.

+### **I**

+*   **Information Architecture:** The practice of designing the structure and organization of an information space to be intuitive and understandable.
+In V2V, this refers to the design of the project repository's folder structure and the logical organization of artifacts.

 ### **K**

+*   **Knowledge Base (KB):** A curated collection of documents, data, and other information used to ground an AI model in a specific domain.
+In the V2V workflow, your curated project repository becomes the knowledge base.

 *   **Knowledge Graph:** A structured representation of a project's development history, as captured by the DCE.
 Each "Cycle" is a node in the graph, containing the context, prompts, AI responses, and developer decisions for that iteration.